 After receiving his JD in 2000, Professor Robert D. Sloane worked for the International Committee of Lawyers for Tibet (now known as Tibet Justice Center) under the auspices of Yale Law School’s Robert L. Bernstein Fellowship in International Human Rights.
-He led fact-finding missions to Nepal, India and Tibet, wrote submissions for the U.N.
-Commission on Human Rights and human rights treaty bodies, represented asylum seekers, and published several reports and law journal articles on human rights.
+He led fact-finding missions to Nepal, India, and Tibet; wrote submissions for the U.N.
+Commission on Human Rights and human rights treaty bodies; represented asylum seekers; and published several reports and law journal articles on human rights.
 Professor Sloane then served two clerkships, first for Judge Robert D. Sack of the United States Court of Appeals for the Second Circuit and then for Judge Gerard E. Lynch of the United States Court of Appeals for the Second Circuit (at the time of the United States District Court for the Southern District of New York).
-He also practiced international law at Debevoise & Plimpton in New York, where he worked on several international arbitrations and helped to litigate the initial stages of the Avena case before the International Court of Justice, challenging the convictions of Mexican nationals on death row based on violations of the Vienna Convention on Consular Relations.
+He also practiced international law at Debevoise & Plimpton in New York, where he worked on several international arbitrations and helped to litigate the Avena case before the International Court of Justice, challenging the convictions of Mexican nationals on death row based on violations of the Vienna Convention on Consular Relations.

-Professor Sloane has been a visiting professor at the University of Michigan Law School (Spring 2010); Harvard Law School (Spring 2011), where he served as the John Harvey Gregory Lecturer in World Organization; and the Fletcher School of Law and Diplomacy of Tufts University (2012); and Yale Law School (Spring 2014).
+Professor Sloane has been a visiting professor at the University of Michigan Law School (Spring 2010); Harvard Law School (Spring 2011), where he served as the John Harvey Gregory Lecturer in World Organization; the Fletcher School of Law and Diplomacy of Tufts University (2012); and Yale Law School (Spring 2014).

 In 2012, Professor Sloane became an elected member of the American Law Institute, in which capacity he serves on the Members Consultative Group for the Restatement (Fourth) of Foreign Relations Law.
 In 2013, Boston University named him the R. Gordon Butler Scholar in International Law.